Kourtney Kardashian's Booty-Lifting Spanx Leggings Are On Sale

 In addition to the Booty Boost legging, more of Spanx's popular legging, shapewear and undergarment styles are 20% off.
 Standouts include the Faux Leather Leggings, OnCore High-Waisted Mid-Thigh Short and the Bra-llelujah!
 Lightly Lined Full Coverage Bra.

-While you're grabbing the Kardashian-approved legging on sale, check out more of ET's favorite Black Friday deals from Spanx below.
+While you're grabbing the Kardashian-approved legging on sale, check out more of ET's favorite Cyber Monday deals from Spanx below.

 RELATED CONTENT: